Family and domestic violence (abbreviated FDV) services within Western Australia include:

 If you require safe accommodation immediately, please call:

-Crisis Care and the Women’s Domestic Violence Helpline are state wide numbers.
+Crisis Care and the Women’s Domestic Violence Helpline are state wide phone numbers.
+Crisis Care and the Women’s Domestic Violence Helpline can provide information on what services are available and complete an assessment.

 When you call the crisis helplines you will be asked several questions as your situation needs to be fully understood to make an assessment of the perpetrators risk to your safety.
 You will receive a response or advice on what supports are available for you to access.